awsdocs/aws-organizations-docs/doc_source/orgs_manage_org_delete.md

 1. In the **Delete organization** confirmation dialog box, choose **Delete organization**\.

+1. \(Optional\) If you also want to close this account, you can follow the steps at [Closing an AWS Account](orgs_manage_accounts_close.md)\.

 **To delete an organization \(AWS CLI, AWS API\)**
-You can use the following CLI command or API operation to delete an organization:
+You can use one of the following commands to delete an organization:
 + AWS CLI: [aws organizations delete\-organization](http://docs.aws.amazon.com/cli/latest/reference/organizations/delete-organization.html)
 + AWS API: [DeleteOrganization](http://docs.aws.amazon.com/organizations/latest/APIReference/API_DeleteOrganization.html)